This blog post was originally published on 10th April, 2019 – updated: 28th April, 2020

 Despite this, the citizen development movement is in full swing with power users leading the way, and for Office 365 and SharePoint Online, Power Apps is one technology that epitomizes the cloud digital transformation.

 Since its release in 2016, Power Apps has empowered users to create powerful business apps that pull data from integrated Microsoft products into a simple business app.
 These apps can then be used on a mobile device or in-browser.
-Power Apps also provides many features that the ever-popular InfoPath offered for on-premises users, and with its versatility and relatively easy to use functionality, Power Apps is a firm favorite with developers and business users alike, as well as Flow, which is used for automated workflows in the cloud.
+Power Apps also provides many features that the ever-popular InfoPath offered for on-premises users, and with its versatility and relatively easy to use functionality, Power Apps is a firm favorite with developers and business users alike, as well as Power Automate, which is used for automated workflows in the cloud.

 Trends over time